alphangel/alphangel.github.io/_posts/2017-01-18-Why take an interest in your finance.md

 This is this my attempt, with first principles we always go back to the why?
 So here today I will answer investment whys!

-# Why taking an interest in your finance is critical?

-fees